adambard/learnxinyminutes-docs/json.html.markdown

   , "another comment": "how nice"
   },

+  "whitespace": "Does not matter.",

   "that was short": "And, you're done.
 You now know everything JSON has to offer."
 }
 ```

+## Further Reading

+* [JSON.org](http://json.org) All of JSON beautifully explained using flowchart-like graphics.